 This abnormal fixation leads, with the passage of time and the growth of the spinal cord as a result of the child’s growth, to an increase in the expansion of the spinal cord, damage to the delicate and sensitive tissue in it, and the emergence of several neurological and systemic symptoms.

-What are the causes of this syndrome?
+What are the causes of Tethered Cord Syndrome?

 This syndrome was seen as a disease of children only, but as we mentioned previously, the cause can be congenital or acquired and affects adults and children, although it is much more common in children.